telerik/maui-docs/controls/datagrid/aggregates/styling.md

 The DataGrid provides the `GroupHeaderStyle` (`DataGridGroupHeaderStyle`) configuration which defines the style of the `GroupHeader` and the aggregates inside the header.

-You can style the aggregates with the current properties:
+Style the aggregates by using the following properties:

 * `AggregatesTextColor`&mdash;Defines the color for the aggregates part of the `GroupHeader`.
 * `AggregatesTextFontAttributes`&mdash;Defines the font attributes for the aggregates part of the `GroupHeader`.